arndvs/arndvs/README.md

 # Aaron Davis

 👋 Hi, I'm Aaron.
-I the Co-Founder, President and Software Engineer at [🍊RipeMetrics](http://www.ripemetrics.com).
+I the Co-Founder, President and a Software Engineer at [🍊RipeMetrics](http://www.ripemetrics.com).

 ## About Me

-- 🔭 I’m currently working on: Implementing Typescript.
+- 🔭 I’m currently working on building awesome features at RipeMetrics.
 - 🌱 I’m currently learning: TypeScript.
 - 🤔 What I want to learn next: Improving my React game with [Epic React](https://epicreact.dev/).
 - 📫 How to reach me: https://www.linkedin.com/in/arndvs/